 Introducing the Future Fund

-The Roots and Wings Foundation has launched the Future Fund: a long-term, flexible funding mechanism designed to strengthen community-rooted civic actors in Hungary.
+The Roots and Wings Foundation has launched the Future Fund: a long-term funding mechanism designed to strengthen community-rooted civic actors in Hungary.

 Why the Future Fund?

-From a funding perspective, a structural imbalance has become clear.
-Mainstream support has largely taken the form of project, emergency, or advocacy funding, while core support combined with context-sensitive professional accompaniment remains chronically underfunded.
+A structural imbalance in civil society funding has become increasingly visible.
+Most available support has taken the form of projects, emergency responses, or advocacy funding, while long-term organisational support combined with context-sensitive mentoring remains rare.

-Project-type funding rarely reaches the deeper social layers where democratic resilience actually forms.
+Project funding often struggles to reach the deeper social layers where democratic culture actually develops.

 What the Future Fund Supports